christcommunitychurch/christcommunitychurch.github.io/_site/readme.md

 #Christ Community Church

-Basic info: site built on [Jekyll](http://jekyllrb.com), a static site generator and devloped and hosted on Github.
+Basic info: site built on [Jekyll](http://jekyllrb.com), a static site generator and developed and hosted on Github.

-Mason is currently the admin of the repository, if you are interested in contributing to the website, please contact Mason at [masonfox22@gmail.com](mailto:masonfox22@gmail.com)
+Mason is currently the admin of the repository and the only other person with push access to the repo, if you are interested in contributing to the website, please contact Mason at [masonfox22@gmail.com](mailto:masonfox22@gmail.com)

 ##Editing site prerequisites:
 1. Speak with Mason Fox and or Chris
 2. Have or set up a github account
-3. Download the Github app, terminal takes learning, so use app
+3. Download the Github app
 4. Download [Atom](https://atom.io) Text Editor (It is free and made by Github)
 5. Understand usage of Github so we don't kill the site (will link video here)